AngeliaZddl/CSE15L_Lab_Report/Lab_Report_5.md

 ***Even though `foo` and `link` are shown as links, which are highlighted in blue in the preview pictures, they are not the links that we are looking for in `MarkdownParser`.
 The correct output would simply be an empty array list for each.***

 ### Fix the code from the lab9 on the test `485.md`:
 **The `MarkdownParser.java` from the lab9 does not check if the content between an open parenthesis and a close parenthesis is a link or just meaningless symbols.
 It prints out the content in the parentheses as a link, even though it is not an actual link.
 As the usual form of a link, it is not supposed to start with `<` or other symbols, so the simplest method to fix this bug is checking if the character next to the open parenthesis is a symbol: adding `if` conditional sentence before get the `potentialLink`, where is after the line 73 and before the line 74.
-If it is a symbol, then skip to the next line.**
+If it is a symbol, then skip to the next line in the markdown file.**

 ### The line to fix in `MarkdownParser.java` from lab9:
 ![lineToFix](LineToFix.png)